Comparative Literature

 Departmental Distribution Requirement.
 One course, which may or may not be one of the nine courses taken for the major, must be dedicated in its entirety to historical periods, literature or cultures before 1800 C.E.

 Theory and Methods of Comparative Literature.
 Theoretical issues naturally arise in the study of comparative literature.
 They may also function as the main focus of a student's work.
-Theoretical issues are specifically addressed in two departmental courses: COM 303, Comparative History of Literary Theory and COM 301, Theory and Methods of Comparative Literature: Critical and Literary Theory.
+Theoretical issues are specifically addressed in two departmental courses: COM 303, Comparative History of Literary Theory, and COM 301, Theory and Methods of Comparative Literature: Critical and Literary Theory.
 Upper-level courses in theory, methodology and criticism are offered by other humanities and social science departments as well.

 Independent Work